-- Inspection was made up to 31 December 2014, and a clearance certificate was obtained from the Tax Authority. - Tax returns were filed regularly in the legal deadlines. - 2015 and 2016 were inspected and an internal committee was established and the amount were fully paid. - 2017 and 2018 inspection is being processed.
+- Inspection was made up to 31 December 2014, and a clearance certificate was obtained from the Tax Authority. - Tax returns were filed regularly in the legal deadlines. - 2015 and 2016 were inspected and an internal committee was established and the amount were fully paid. - 2017 and 2018 inspection and an internal committee is being processed.